maxstronge/sciencia/Notes/Physics/Courses/PHYS449 - Statistical Mechanics I/HW1.md

 \end{align}$$

-However, this is slightly suspect as it is unclear whether the universe has a clearly defined boundary - is there any solid area for the protons to apply a force to?
+However, this is slightly suspect as it is unclear whether the universe has a clearly defined boundary - is there any 'wall' for the protons to apply a force to?

 ***